 Answer: Seamless gutters are manufactured on site.
 Seams are minimized & gutters are custom fit.
 They are manufactured directly–we bring a metal gutter onsite.
 They control drainage by directing water away from your foundation, help minimize rot, stop basement leaks, & preserve landscaping.
 The faster screws are hidden & screwed into the fascia board, which increases the gutter’s lifespan.
 Old gutters were installed with a nail and pulled away from the roof in the winter.

-Question: What are the best shingle?
+Question: What is the best shingle?

 Answer: Fiberglass shingles are the best.
 We install three fiberglass singles here.
 The best fiberglass shingles are architectural.
-All of our shingle roofs come with a 10 year warranty on workmanship.
+All of our shingle roofs come with a 10-year warranty on workmanship.
 The customer can then purchase a lifetime warranty (manufacturer defects) from the shingle manufacturer.

 Question: When does the roof need replacement?

 Answer: Your roof needs to be replaced when around ⅓ of it is compromised.
 Imagine you have a $12,000 roof.
 If the repair needed to keep your roof is over 3 or 4k, then it’s in your best interest to invest your money into a new roofing system, instead of the old one.